Innovate & Cultivate Fund

 The Resilience Group (Blue Smile, CFMS & Relate Cambridge)

 ‘Stronger Families – Building Resilience’

-Awarded up to £31,055 to deliver the ‘Stronger Families – Building Resilience’ project, providing therapeutic support to disadvantaged local children and providing parenting wellbeing programmes.
+Awarded up to £31,055 to deliver the ‘Stronger Families – Building Resilience’ project, providing therapeutic support to disadvantaged children in Cambridge and providing parenting wellbeing programmes.

 Ely St. John’s Primary School

 ‘25 Year Anniversary Fund: Nurture Model’

 Awarded up to £5,000 to develop the community’s ability to understand and respond to both pro-social and anti-social behaviours, through training and developing the school as a community resource.